piuswa/gac/README.md

 # SSH-based Access Control for Git Using Git

 This software was developed for a bachelors thesis at the University of Basel.
-The completed thesis can be found in [this repository](/SSH-based%20Access%20Control%20for%20Git%20Using%20Git.pdf) and and the [Website of the Computer Networks](https://cn.dmi.unibas.ch/en/projects/) group of the University of Basel under "Completed Bachelor Projects"
+The completed thesis can be found in [this repository](/SSH-based%20Access%20Control%20for%20Git%20Using%20Git.pdf) and the [website of the Computer Networks group](https://cn.dmi.unibas.ch/en/projects/) of the University of Basel under "Completed Bachelor Projects"

 ## Introduction